aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 domestic: mostly cable and open-wire lines; a recently completed domestic satellite telecommunications system links Nouakchott with regional capitals

-international: country code - 222; satellite earth stations - 1 Intelsat (Atlantic Ocean) and 2 Arabsat
+international: country code - 222; satellite earth stations - 1 Intelsat (Atlantic Ocean), 2 Arabsat

 Radio broadcast stations: